SverdoSverdo/VGS_karakterulempe/README.md

 ### `09_expectedgrades.R`
 Computes the counterfactual grades: for each pupil, the expected grade in every subject they did not take, given their observed grades and choices.
 Also Calculates the observed grades.
-These latter calculations are used in 010_model_comparison.R
+These latter calculations are used in 010_model_comparison.R.
+The calculations are performed in parallel, and you might want to adjust the number of cores used.

 ### `010_model_comparisons.R`
 Checks whether the joint model reproduces the observed subject means better